broker-workshop/tutorials/fritz/fritz.md

 ### User profile

-When you receive an invitation email to `Fritz`, click the link, which will take you to the Profile page.
+Newly invited `Fritz` users are first taken to the Profile page.
 Here, you can update your user info, preferences, and manage tokens to [interact with `Fritz` programmatically](https://docs.fritz.science/api.html).
 If you have a [gravatar](https://en.gravatar.com/) associated with your email address,